ampats/AssertThat-research/README.md

 ### Optional - If updates are made to packages in venv, run the following command in the **root directory** to update requirements.txt
 `pip freeze > requirements.txt`

+### 5. Create a .env file with your AssertThat and GitHub credentials

-### 5. Run the following command in your terminal:
+### 6. Run the following command in your terminal:
 `python sync_features.py`